SJTUJohnClass/Minivim/README.md

 #### <a id = "4.2.2"> Search and Substitution </a>

-Minivim supports searching for a word in the full file and substituting it with another word.
+Minivim supports searching for a string in the full file and substituting it with another string.
 User may use command `:sub "stone" "gold"` to substitute stone with gold.

 #### <a id = "4.2.3"> Line Number and Jump </a>